Do I have to join a pension scheme?

 Most employers now have to have an ‘auto-enrolment’ pension scheme.
 This means that they have to automatically enrol eligible workers into a qualifying pension scheme, if they are not already in one.
 Workers not automatically enrolled will also be able to opt in to, or join, a pension scheme, if they wish.

-There is more information on auto-enrolment in the employed section of the website.
+There is more information on auto-enrolment in the employment section of the website.

 Please see our separate page on the main LITRG website: Do you know how tax relief on your pension contributions works?